 Once you learn how easy it is to make from scratch and how delicious fry bread is, you'll find lots of ways to enjoy it.
 Fry bread is an excellent choice to serve with a hearty stew or chili, and you can make fry bread tacos with seasoned ground beef and your favorite toppings.
 It's also a tasty snack when served with honey, maple syrup, or fruit jam or preserves.

-This recipe makes four small fry bread loaves; the recipe is easily scaled up for a larger family.
+This recipe makes four small fry bread loaves.
+It can easily be scaled up for a larger family.

 Gather the ingredients.

-Divide the dough into four uniform pieces and shape each into a ball.
+Divide the dough into 4 uniform pieces and shape each into a ball.

-Using a lightly floured rolling pin, roll each ball of dough into a circle with a lightly floured rolling pin.
+Using a lightly floured rolling pin, roll each ball of dough into a circle that's about 1/4- to 1/2-inch thick.
 Make a depression in the center of each round of dough (it will puff up while frying).

-Carefully slide one or two into the hot oil and fry for about 1 to 2 minutes on each side, or until lightly browned.
+Carefully slide 1 or 2 pieces of dough into the hot oil.
+Fry for about 1 to 2 minutes on each side, or until lightly browned.